API Reference: WebSocket Integration

 Connection

-For secure connections (WSS), terminate SSL at reverse proxy (nginx, Traefik).
+For secure connections (WSS), terminate TLS at a reverse proxy (nginx, Traefik).

 Subscription